We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There’s an old wives’ tale that drinking carbonated beverages such as ginger ale or cola helps tame tummy troubles.
 The opposite is often true.

 Carbonated drinks may cause bloating and worsen acid reflux and GERD, all of which may cause nausea.
-Although, the relationship between carbonated beverages and worsening nausea has not been well established by research.
-In addition, most fizzy beverages may be
+However, the relationship between carbonated beverages and worsening nausea has not been well established by research.
+In addition, most fizzy beverages may be very sweet, which could make your nausea worse.

 If you must drink a fizzy drink, let it go flat or dilute it with water before drinking.

-Following a bland diet may help nausea from worsening or prevent you from vomiting.
-The most common recommended diet for recovering from nausea is the BRAT diet — bananas, rice, applesauce, and toast.
+Following a bland diet may help prevent nausea from worsening or stop vomiting.
+The most commonly recommended diet for recovering from nausea is the BRAT diet — bananas, rice, applesauce, and toast.

 You can also eat small amounts of: